-Whether your business uses traditional means to determine marketing budget, follows current trends or has a custom formula based on specific needs, there is a good chance that more of it will be allocated to digital marketing with each passing year.
+Whether your business uses traditional means to determine your marketing budget, follows current trends, or has a custom formula based on specific needs, there is a good chance that more of it will be allocated to digital marketing with each passing year.

-Depending on factors such as business type, size, and industry, the actual dollar amount of your digital marketing budget will vary, but you can learn from tips and techniques to optimize spend.
+Depending on factors such as business type, size, and industry, the actual monetary amount of your digital marketing budget will vary, but you can learn from tips and techniques to optimize spend.

-In this article, we provide 8 useful tips on how to optimize your company's digital marketing budget to get results that meet business objectives.
+In this article, we provide eight useful tips on how to optimize your company's digital marketing budget to get the best value and meet business objectives.